Krawuul/Krawuul/README.md

 crystals, fans and brick walls.
 Your goal is to go the furthest possible.

 I've worked on the camera effect and the game architecture.
+Adding some cool camera effect in order to apply game feels and feedbacks.

 <blockquote>
 <b>Technologies used:</b> Unity, C#, Git<br>